hashimmsk/equation-to-motion/README.md

 - Maintain a lightweight animation index derived from a rotation angle; this connects the numerical approximation to the highlighted slice for conceptual reinforcement.
 - Safely parse user-defined expressions with Python’s `ast` module, allowing standard math functions while rejecting unsafe constructs.
 - Provide an **adaptive Simpson’s rule** refinement that recursively subdivides the domain until an error tolerance is met, returning both an accurate volume estimate and the subintervals that required higher resolution.
+- Compare **midpoint, trapezoidal, Simpson, and adaptive** volumes to highlight numerical accuracy trade-offs, and visualise convergence behaviour as slices increase.
+- Weight slice placement with a derivative-based heuristic so regions with rapid change receive more sampling density.

 ### Timeline Plan
 - **Week 10:** Finalize function library, MVC scaffolding, and data flow (DONE).